Cabell's Nurse: Louisa Nelson

 James Branch Cabell devoted an entire chapter to Louisa Nelson in his collection of essays, Let Me Lie.
 Cabell wrote “she was by me regarded with an affection which, during some sixty years of research work, I have not found any other person to merit.” (p.185) He remembered her as an intercessor—standing between her children and any corporal punishment that parents might discuss.

 Cabell also dedicated his novel, The Cream of the Jest: To Louisa Nelson “At me ab amore tuo diducet nulla senectus.”
-The Latin phrase translates roughly as “But, in very old age will draw from your love.”
+The Latin phrase translates roughly as “But never shall old age stop me from loving you.”

 As the boys grew to men, Mrs. Nelson’s role in the household changed and she now became maid and friend to their mother, Anne Cabell, though always “on her own terms.”
 She was an active member of the Shining Star Lodge of the Independent Order of Good Samaritans and Daughters of Samaria (a temperance society); and also a member of the Independent Order of St. Luke, an African-American fraternal order and cooperative insurance company.